AviROY21/CSE470/README.md

 This app can be extended by adding more features or rename the variables to fit the business model

 -   Adding SMS notifications to patients and doctors (AWS SNS).
--   Allow doctors to export appointment time to calendar.
+-   Allow doctors to export appointment time to the calendar.